-A couple of weeks ago, when I left the launch party of an upscale restaurant, a trans-beggar came up to me and said “Katrina, paisay dou naa” in a nasal, overly-accentuated accent, and I burst out laughing.
+A couple of weeks ago, when I left the launch party of a restaurant, a trans-beggar came up to me and said “Katrina, paisay dou naa” in a nasal, overly-accentuated accent, and I burst out laughing.
 Most of these guys usually have a killer sense of humour and since they make you laugh, I believe that you become liable to pay them, as there has been a transactional exchange.
 I mean don’t we pay comedians for the same reasons?

 This incident took me a few years back, when I was working as a journalist with the Express Tribune and got the opportunity to sit and talk with Islamabad’s favourite trans-beggar and sweetheart “Bijli”.
 I was so eager to get to know her story as she happened to be as feisty as her name and unusually witty and charming.